 As a member of the council of monks, Charuka asks Selm to take care of Chikuku and Nausicaä; he must return to his people and face the judgment of his new emperor.
 Chikuku cautions that only death awaits him.
 At that, Charuka smiles and bids farewell to Nausicaä, thanking her for helping him open his eyes in the last days of his life.

 The story shifts into the mind of Nausicaä.
-With a little outside help, she is able to break free of Miralupa’s influence, exposing him to be an old man who is terrified of death.
+With a little outside help, she is able to break free of Miralupa’s influence, exposing him to be a frail old man terrified of dying.
 She offers him to take him along.
-They walk through a dry desolate land of bones and ruins before arriving at the edge of a luminous jungle.
-Selm waits at the border as a guide, and tells Nausicaä that she is about to embark on a journey into the forest of her mind.
+Together they walk through a dry land of bones and ruins before arriving at the edge of a luminous jungle.
+Selm waits at the border as a guide, telling Nausicaä that she is about to embark on a journey into the forest of her mind.
 He is surprised that she brought along Miralupa, believing that one with such darkness has no place in the light.
-But Nausicaä’s reasons that if the beautiful forest exists within her, the dark wastelands and by extension Miralupa must also be parts of her.
-Selm has no answer.
+But Nausicaä reasons that if the beautiful forest exists within her, the dark wastelands and by extension Miralupa must also be parts of her.
+Selm has no answer for that response.

 They head into the heart of the forest, encountering plants and insects, even Ohmu.
 Miralupa is initially terrified, but is eventually entranced by the beauty of the forest.
 Nausicaä believes she is experiencing the afterlife, but Selm tells her that she is alive, that the forest she sees around her also exists in the real world.
 Nausicaä doesn’t know if she is strong enough to go on with the extinction of the Ohmu, but Selm wishes to show her one final secret before she decides to return or not.